Osterpastete mit Thunfisch und Ei - Maître Philippe & Filles

 Preparation of the filling:

 Pluck the leaves from the dill, wash and chop finely.
 Puree the tuna with the dill, 4 eggs, the cream and the pastis in a blender or mash with a fork and mix well.
-Fold in the fennel seeds and season with salt and pepper.
-Pick and wash the basil leaves.
+Add the fennel seeds and season with salt and pepper.
+Pluck the basil leaves and wash them.

 Chopped dill